embark-framework/embark-site/source/docs/contracts_configuration.md

 ## Providing Artifacts

-Similar to Provider ABIs, providing an Embark artifact let's you configure your contract using an already generated artifact.
+Similar to providing ABIs, providing an Embark artifact lets you configure your contract using an already generated artifact.

 That way, you don't need to have the contract on disk or even deploy it, if the address is specified in it.